danburbul/miwc.github.io/README.md

 # Overview

-This is the repository for the blog talkingquickly.co.uk covering Rails, Deployment and Startups among other things.
+This is the repository for the official Make it with code blog, found at: <http://blog.makeitwithcode.com>

 ## License

-All articles and content are Copyright Ben Dixon and all rights are reserved.
+All articles and content are Copyright Make It With Code and all rights are reserved.

 The theme is based on <https://github.com/rosario/kasper> which is released under the MIT license.